-Also new is the suspension, which was engineered to provide greater roll stiffness for more confident, planted handling in turns.
-The basic layout continues to be a refined (for a heavy duty pickup) independent front suspension with coil springs and a Hotchkis rear suspension with a rugged live axle.
-Further improving driving dynamics is a new reciprocating ball steering system that provides better on-center feel.
+Ram also turned its attention to the chassis, which was engineered to provide greater roll stiffness for more confident, planted handling in turns.
+Further improving driving dynamics is a reciprocating ball steering system that provides better on-center feel.

 The two more powerful versions pair with a six-speed automatic transmission, while a class-exclusive six-speed manual teams with the base oil-burning motor.

 For now, the 3500 can lay claim to class-leading towing capacity - the big truck can lug 30,000 pounds (that's the equivalent of six full-size Chevrolet Suburban SUVs) when configured with a regular cab, long box, two-wheel-drive, the most powerful version of the automaker's 6.7-liter turbodiesel engine, the 4.10 rear differential and either the ST or Tradesman trim level.
 A number of other configurations are rated to tow at or around 29,000 lbs., which still is thousands of pounds more than competitive models.

 Rear-wheel-drive is standard on the 3500, while four-wheel-drive is available as an option.

 The 3500 is just one year removed from a significant cabin overhaul.
-The same basic cabin design remains but some materials are upgraded, while new color themes are present throughout.
-More soft touch materials have been spread throughout the truck's cabin, and the HVAC and multimedia controls are all-new.
+The same basic cabin design remains but some materials were upgraded, while new color themes are present throughout.
+More soft touch materials are spread throughout the truck's interior, and the HVAC and multimedia controls were redesigned.

-Ram's gauge cluster receives a more widely-available, upgraded 3.5 or 7-inch (depending on trim level) information screen.
-HD radio is now included on Uconnect-equipped Rams and a Sprint-powered wireless system is available for buyers who need to remain connected.
-A proximity key system is newly available, as are Ram Box storage bins that can be locked and unlocked remotely.
+Ram's gauge cluster features a 3.5 or 7-inch (depending on trim level) information screen, and a Sprint-powered wireless system is available for buyers who need to remain connected.
+Those who need extra stowage space can spec Ram Box storage bins capable of being locked and unlocked remotely.